 Cloning and Staging Websites

 You can’t create or clone staging sites to staging subdomains on GridPane.
-For example, if you try to create the website “staging.website.com” are a regular site, it will fail and result in an error message.
+For example, if you try to create the website “staging.website.com” as a regular site, it will fail and result in an error message.
 This will also fail during the cloning process.

 You can clone it to a different URL either on the same server or a new server if you have a need to do so though.
 You will find the same options in your staging site’s customizer.